yuki-inaho/apriltags/README.md

-# apriltags3-py: Python bindings for the apriltags3 library
+# pupil-apriltags3: Python bindings for the apriltags3 library

-These are Python bindings for the [Apriltags3](https://github.com/AprilRobotics/apriltags) library developed by [AprilRobotics](https://april.eecs.umich.edu/).
-Inspired by the [Apriltags2 bindings](https://github.com/swatbotics/apriltag) by [Matt Zucker](https://github.com/mzucker).
+These are Python bindings for the [Apriltags3](https://github.com/AprilRobotics/apriltags) library developed by [AprilRobotics](https://april.eecs.umich.edu/), specifically adjusted to work with the pupil-labs software.
+The original bindings were provided by [duckietown](https://github.com/duckietown/apriltags3-py) and were inspired by the [Apriltags2 bindings](https://github.com/swatbotics/apriltag) by [Matt Zucker](https://github.com/mzucker).

 ## How to get started: